tbrowder/Draw2D-Furniture/README.md

 In either case, run `make clean` to remove the created files.

-Here's a look at the diagram just produced:
+Here's a look at the files just produced:

 + [Furniture list](./furniture-list.pdf)
 + [Furniture diagram](./furniture-drawings.pdf)